 Q: Should our reopening plan be approved by our board and insurance company?

 A: As per the Handbook for Library Trustees of New York State, “…it is the board’s responsibility to reduce risk to a manageable level so that the service program or even the survival of the library is not threatened.
 A poorly managed incident, a lawsuit or a judgment against the library can have consequences for beyond the immediate impact of the event.”
-Board input on reopening plans, up to and including a formal resolution to accept the plans, is advised. .
+Board input on reopening plans, up to and including a formal resolution to accept the plans, is advised.
 If your insurance company is willing, their review of your plan would be a welcomed addition to your risk management efforts.

 Q: What steps can the library take to ensure water supply systems are safe?